unicef-drp/GeoRepo-OS/docs/src/developer/guide/ide-setup.md

 The web can be accessed using `http://localhost:2000/`

-If the web is taking long time to load, restart geosight_dev container by `make dev-reload`.<br>
+If the web is taking long time to load, restart georepo_dev container by `make dev-reload`.<br>
-The sequence should be `make frontend-dev`, after that run or restart geosight_dev.
+The sequence should be `make frontend-dev`, after that run or restart georepo_dev.

 To stop dev: